This healthy butternut squash mac ‘n’ cheese is the world’s creamiest mac ‘n’ cheese that’s super easy to make all on your stovetop!

 - 1 1/2 cups cheddar cheese (freshly shredded works best)

-- Cook pasta: Refill the pot with water and bring back to a boil to cook the pasta.
+- For a one-pot meal, refill the pot you used to cook the squash with water and bring water to a boil to cook the pasta.
 Drain pasta once it's just short of al dente.